How to Import Data into Excel from Another Excel File (2 Ways)

 Notes: If you make any changes to your source file data after importing it, the data will be updated in your current worksheet after refreshing.
 Importing data and connecting various workbooks has this benefit.
 Follow the outlined steps to understand the following example.

-Steps: Update Imported Data from Source File
+Update Imported Data from Source File

 Handy Approaches to Import Data into Excel from Another Excel File

-• Go back to the current workbook, and right-click on the cell.
+• Go back to the current workbook and right-click on the cell.

-• Click on the Refresh.
+• Click on Refresh.

 Handy Approaches to Import Data into Excel from Another Excel File